kriszyp/lmdb-js/README.md

 * `path` - This is the file path to the database environment file you will use.
 * `maxDbs` - The maximum number of databases to be able to open within one root database/environment ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).
 This defaults to 12.
 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
-* `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
+* `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed and defaults to being enabled.
 This option is discussed in more detail below.
 * `separateFlushed` - Resolve asynchronous operations when commits are finished and visible and include a separate promise for when a commit is flushed to disk, as a `flushed` property on the commit promise.
+Note that you can alternately use the `flushed` property on the database.
 * `pageSize` - This defines the page size of the database.
 This is 4,096 by default.
 You may want to consider setting this to 8,192 for databases larger than available memory (and moreso if you have range queries) or 4,096 for databases that can mostly cache in memory.
 Note that this only effects the page size of new databases (does not affect existing databases).
 * `eventTurnBatching` - This is enabled by default and will ensure that all asynchronous write operations performed in the same event turn will be batched together into the same transaction.
 Disabling this allows lmdb-js to commit a transaction at any time, and asynchronous operations will only be guaranteed to be in the same transaction if explicitly batched together (with `transaction`, `batch`, `ifVersion`).
 If this is disabled (set to `false`), you can control how many writes can occur before starting a transaction with `txnStartThreshold` (allow a transaction will still be started at the next event turn if the threshold is not met).
 Disabling event turn batching (and using lower `txnStartThreshold` values) can facilitate a faster response time to write operations. `txnStartThreshold` defaults to 5.
 * `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
 This may be a buffer or string, but must be 32 bytes/characters long.
 This uses the Chacha8 cipher for fast and secure on-disk encryption of data.